|Treatment = Skill Level + Perceptive|

 Most specialized healing items, beyond standard alchemical formulas and a basic Healer’s kit, require certain levels of Treatment in order to be employed.

-- When Investigating a dead body, accursed creature, or various forensic items or locations, a healer with Lesser Thanatology automatically gets a free Feat of Learning and Perception applied to the task.
+When Investigating a dead body, accursed creature, or various forensic items or locations, a healer with Lesser Thanatology automatically gets a free Feat of Learning and Perception applied to the task.
 Greater Thanatology improves both of these to Greater Feats.
-Each level of Thanatology allows a healer to investigate one more applicable target per day, over and above the one investigation all characters are allowed (see Investigations).
+Each level of Thanatology allows a healer to investigate one more applicable target per day, over and above the one investigation all characters are allowed (see Ch.
+8: Game Concepts).

-- This strange healing ability allows an advanced healer to greatly improve any magical, chemical, or otherwise arcane source of healing, up to a number of times per day equal to the number of times it is chosen as an ability.
+This strange healing ability allows an advanced healer to greatly improve any magical, alchemical, or otherwise arcane source of healing, up to a number of times per day equal to the number of times it is chosen as an ability.